alfredomg/ADAPT-MWE17/README.md

 # Generate the set of config files
 mkdir -p experiments/configs; echo conf/vary-templates-and-refcorpus.conf | expand-multi-config.pl -p experiments/configs/ >configs.list
 # Generate the tasks to run
-generate-tasks.sh -c sharedtask-data/1.0/ configs.list crf/templates/ reference-data/ experiments/cv >tasks
+generate-tasks.sh sharedtask-data/1.0/ configs.list crf/templates/ reference-data/ experiments/cv >tasks
 # split to run 10 processes in parallel
 split -d -l 18 tasks batch.
 # run
-for n in $(seq 0 9); do (bash batch.0$n &); done
+for f in batch.*; do (bash $f &); done
 ```

 * See "Configuration files" below for explanations about the generation of the config files with `expand-multi-config.pl`.
 * `generate-tasks.sh` creates directories and writes the list of commands to run.
 * The last two lines show a simple way to split the processes into 10 batches to run in parallel; the full process can take around 24 hours.
 * Some of the configurations will not work with some of the datasets (conllu data or Europarl data not available; see readme in the reference data archive - link at the beginning of this document).
-* The results from a large experiment with multiple config files like the above can be collected conveniently as a TSV table: `ls experiments/cv/*/*/cv-eval.out | collect-results.pl experiments/configs/ results.tsv`
+* The results from a large experiment with multiple config files like the above can be collected conveniently as a TSV table: `ls experiments/cv/*/*/test-eval.out | collect-results.pl experiments/configs/ results.tsv`
+* Option `-c` can be used with `generate-tasks.sh` to perform cross-validation on the training set instead of using the training and test set.

 ## Details